stellar-deprecated/docs/guides/security.md

 Because Stellar’s security is based around public key encryption, it’s critical that an account’s secret seed is not shared.
 Anyone who has access to the seed effectively has control of the account.
 However, if someone learns your account’s seed or you accidentally share it with someone who shouldn’t know it, you can remove its ability to control the account with the following steps:

-1. Make a new account.
+1. Make a new key pair.
-2. Add the new account as a signer on the compromised account.
+2. Add the new public key as a signer on the compromised account.
 (Use the [`set options` operation](concepts/list-of-operations.md#set-options).
 3. Remove the compromised key’s signing authority on the compromised account.
-4. Now the new account controls the compromised account and the compromised account’s keys are no longer able to sign transactions.
+4. Now the new public key controls the account and the compromised keys are no longer able to sign transactions.

-(NOTE: You must notify the owners of other accounts that the compromised account has signing authority or that the keys are compromised.
-They need to remove the compromised account as a signer as well [and add the new account].)
+(NOTE: You must notify the owners of other accounts that the compromised key has signing authority or that the keys are compromised.
+They need to remove the compromised key as a signer as well.)

 ## What if there’s a bug in Stellar’s code?